Getting Started with the Rover Pro

 - If you purchased an R&D Payload to go along with your Rover Pro, you mount it to the top of the chassis using the 8 provided screws.
 Note that the R&D Payload is not IP67 rated.

 - To send commands you can connect via network and SSH or connect a screen and mouse and keyboard to the computer for direct access.

-5. By default our code runs on Ubuntu 20.04 and all our computers are set up as such
+5. By default our code runs on ROS2 Humble which requires Ubuntu 22.04 and all our computers are set up as such.

-- Previously our default was to use 18.04, but we updated to 20.04 at the end of 2022.
-Support 18.04 is now legacy and will not be receiving any more updates.
+- Support for 18.04 is now legacy and will not be receiving any more updates.

 Rover Pro Flipper Configuration

 There are some differences in the functions of the Rover Pro when using a 3-motor Rover Pro with All Terrain Tracks.
 Software remains the same regardless of the drive kit.